ianklug/bemini/README.md

 Bemini is powered by [QMK Firmware](https://qmk.fm).

-You may customize Bemini's keymap by following the instructions in [(these documents)](https://docs.qmk.fm).
+You may customize Bemini's keymap by following the instructions in [these documents](https://docs.qmk.fm).
 This will require a reflash of your board's firmware.
 Use [QMK Toolbox](https://github.com/qmk/qmk_toolbox) to flash if on Windows or MacOS, or the QMK CLI with avrdude on Linux.
 Press the button on the back of the board to enter bootloader mode.

 More information about the default keymap is available [here](https://kayboards.com/pages/bemini-keymap).